harindya/UL-Test/README.md

 BLL project
 1. Parsing expressions not containing brackets using rules of operator precedence.
 Got inspiration from a wikipedia article https://en.wikipedia.org/wiki/Operator-precedence_parser
 2. Implemented a seperate parser to parse expressions containing brackets.
 Where each expression is broken in to terms (+ or -), which in turn can be broken in to factors (* or /) and final layer being digits or an expression again within brackets.
-I reached a bit about writing parsers and settled on the below grammer.
+I researched a bit about writing parsers and settled on the below grammer.

 Expression := Term { ("+" | "-") Term }
 Term       := Factor { ( "*" | "/" ) Factor }